 Master of Arts in Tourism Management (Royal Roads University), Tourism & Recreation Resources Management (Lakehead University), Outdoor Recreation Technician (Seneca College).

-Ray is principal consultant with Left Coast Insights, and an associate faculty member in the School of Tourism and Hospitality Management at Royal Roads University and was the recipient of the 2011 British Columbia Ministry of Tourism, Culture, and the Arts – Tourism Management Research Award.
+Ray is principal consultant with Left Coast Insights, and an associate faculty member in the School of Tourism and Hospitality Management at Royal Roads University and North Island College.
+Recipient of the 2011 British Columbia Ministry of Tourism, Culture, and the Arts – Tourism Management Research Award.
 Ray’s career path includes: adventure tourism guide, serial entrepreneur, project manager, international business development specialist, tourism/hospitality sector consultant and educator.
 Ray has worked throughout North and South America, Asia, and Europe.

 Dr. Eugene Thomlinson

 PhD in Tourism (La Trobe University, Australia), MBA in Tourism & Hospitality Management (University of Calgary), BCom (University of Manitoba)..